Listed below are the most commonly asked student enquiries about the MIT Manukau campus and how to be prepared to study at this high-tech facility.

 There will be at least the multi-functional printer/copiers located on every floor for you to use.
 Your ID card is also your printing and copying card.
 All you need to do is authenticate your card at one of the photocopiers then load money onto your ID card via the top-up machine.

 There are no lockers available at MIT Manukau.

 What is security and safety like in the evening?

 There is MIT and Auckland Transport security staff based at MIT Manukau as well as CCTV security surveillance.

 - Bus: Existing bus routes to Manukau are extending to MIT Manukau, and several routes travel between Otara and Manukau throughout the day.
 Timetables are available at the school office.
 Find out more by visiting Auckland Transport online or call 09 366 6400.

 - Car: There are drop-off bays outside MIT Manukau on Davies Avenue and Manukau Station Road.
 MIT student parking is available at the car park outside MIT Manukau.
-Public parking is available at the Ronwood Avenue multi level car park.
+Public parking is available at the Ronwood Avenue multi-level car park.
 Both car parks are pay and display.
-MIT Manukau Car Park parking will be a maximum of $4 per day for students.
+MIT Manukau carpark prices can be found here.
 Find more information on the Ronwood Ave car park rates here.

 - Bicycle: Cycle parking will be available to store your bicycle free of charge.

 Will there be a shuttle service going between MIT Otara and MIT Manukau?

 No, there will not be a general shuttle service.
 However, bus routes do run between the two campuses.